 But just as when your software guesses your tracks’ BPMs wrong, no amount of hitting the “beat sync” button is going to save your mix, if the key detection is incorrect, you’ll have a similar problem too.

-Trained musicians can quickly figure out the key of a piece of music – some can even do so without resort to an instrument.
+Trained musicians can quickly figure out the key of a piece of music – some can even do so without resorting to an instrument.
 DJs wanting to mix in key “back in the day” had to do this, too.
 (I remember doing so with a piano keyboard and some rudimentary chord knowledge, gained from my training as a guitarist.)

 The arrival of key detection software